 22. 43% of baby boomers are starting to leverage social media for healthcare related information.
 (Source Mature Marketing Matters)

-Takeaway: The silver surfers (as they’re called) are coming out in droves – ease of access, quality and quantity of information, and more qualified sources means this crowd is well armed and equipped to make those important healthcare-related decisions while heading into retirement.
+Takeaway: The silver surfers (as they’re called) are coming out in droves – ease of access, quality and quantity of information, and more qualified sources mean this crowd is well armed and equipped to make those important healthcare-related decisions while heading into retirement.

 23. There are 27.4 million people over the age of 55 engaged in social networking, and 19 million of those use Facebook.
 (Source 4 Imprints)